-Even if the Holdco Ordinary Shares are so listed and the Transactions are completed, Holdco may be unable to meet the continued listing requirements in the future and accordingly may be unable to maintain the listing of its securities.
+A condition of the Merger Agreement is that Holdco Ordinary Shares be listed on Nasdaq or the NYSE upon consummation of the Transactions.
+Holdco will be required to meet the initial listing requirements of any such exchange to be listed.
+Holdco may not be able to meet those initial listing requirements.
+Even if the Holdco Ordinary Shares are so listed, Holdco may be unable to meet the continued listing requirements in the future and accordingly may be unable to maintain the listing of its securities.

 If Holdco meets the initial listing requirements, but is unable to meet the continued listing requirements and the Holdco Ordinary Shares are subsequently delisted, Holdco could face significant material adverse consequences, including:

-- a limited availability of market quotations for its securities; - a limited amount of news and analyst coverage for the company; and - a decreased ability to issue additional securities or obtain additional financing in the future.
+- a limited availability of market quotations for its securities; - · a limited amount of news and analyst coverage for the company; and - a decreased ability to issue additional securities or obtain additional financing in the future.